Kingsbridge Armory: Early proposals

-As early as 1994 community activists had agitated for all or some of the armory to be adapted for school use, due to overcrowding of other nearby schools.
+As early as 1994, community activists had advocated for all or some of the armory to be adapted for school use, due to overcrowding of other nearby schools.
 Local opposition in 2000 stopped a redevelopment plan that did not include schools.
 Afterwards, they persuaded the city to spend $31 million replacing the armory's roof and making other repairs.

 After all Guard units save the 258th Field Artillery Regiment, the descendant of the original Eighth Regiment, left, the city gave a grant to a local nonprofit, the Bronx Overall Economic Development Corporation (BOEDC), to come up with a plan for reuse and redevelopment.
 It was estimated that structural repairs alone would cost as much as $40 million.
 Proposals ranged from the school plan to one from City Councilman G. Oliver Koppell to develop it into an amateur athletic center.
 A BOEDC official likened the process to "dealing with several buildings in one."